 Trolls or Disrupters – Are individuals that intentionally initiate on-line conflict or havoc.
 Activity may include flaming or repeating insults, verbally attacking users, posting off-topic or provocative content.

-ROLES & RESPONSIBILITIES
+ROLES & RESPONSIBILITIES:

 EXECUTIVE DIRECTOR: is responsible for managing the overall brand and reputation of the Commission and ensuring that it achieves its communication objectives.
-Social media has been identified as a key component in promoting the Commission in its Strategic Communications Plan.

-SOCIAL MEDIA ADMINISTRATORS: are appointed by the Executive Director and are responsible for monitoring Commission accounts and posting content that reflects the Commission’s brand and vision.
+SOCIAL MEDIA ADMINISTRATOR: is the individual staff member appointed by the Executive Director who is responsible for monitoring Commission accounts and posting content that reflects the Commission’s brand and vision.
 They will report all offensive materials (pictures, comments, etc.) posted to any of the Commission’s social media accounts to the Executive Director for further action.
-All administrators must take social media training as identified by the Executive Director.

 The Social Media Administrator will keep track of analytics for each account and will produce reports for the Executive Director as required.

-POSTING CONTENT
+POSTING CONTENT:

 All posts to Commission social media accounts must align with current brand (logo, font, colours, etc.) and any other templates developed for this purpose.